playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 ### Using WSClient with CompletionStage Timeout

-If a chain of WS calls does not complete in time, it may be useful to wrap the result in a timeout block, which will return a failed Future if the chain does not complete in time.
+If a chain of WS calls does not complete in time, it may be useful to wrap the result in a timeout block, which will return a failed Future if the chain does not complete in time -- this is more generic than using `withRequestTimeout`, which only applies to a single request.
-The best way to do this is with Play's [[non-blocking Timeout feature|JavaAsync]], using [`play.libs.concurrent.Timeout`](api/java/play/libs/concurrent/Timeout.html).
+The best way to do this is with Play's [[non-blocking timeout feature|JavaAsync]], using [`play.libs.concurrent.Futures`](api/java/play/libs/concurrent/Futures.html).

 ## Directly creating WSClient